labiium/chat2response/python_tests/docs/TOOL_AND_VISION_TESTING.md

 2. **Vision (Multimodal)**: Models can analyze images alongside text
 3. **Combined**: Both features can work together in a single request

-These tests validate that chat2response correctly forwards these complex requests to the backend API and returns properly structured responses.
+These tests validate that routiium correctly forwards these complex requests to the backend API and returns properly structured responses.

 ## Tool Calling Tests